Skip to main content

 • Development options that preserve those environmental resources and habitats that can lessen a disaster’s impact

-• Conservation activities, such as mangrove planting to absorb storm surges, that serve as long-term disaster-mitigation solutions
+• Conservation activities, such as mangrove planting to absorb storm surges, that serve as long-term disaster mitigation solutions

 Make a Difference by Launching a Disaster Management Career